simply-samin/simply-samin/README.md

 - 🔭 I’m currently working on personal portfolio web project
 - 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate on local business project
-- 🤔 I’m looking for help with Learn new stack
+- 🤔 I’m looking for help with Learning new stack
 - 💬 Ask me about computers and general tech stuffs
 - 📫 How to reach me: [Facebook - @theSamin00](https://www.facebook.com/theSamin00/)
 - 😄 Pronouns: He